slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On change and adapting

 <!--
-> *"You never change things by fighting the existing reality.
-To change something, build a model that makes the existing model obsolete."
--- Buckminster Fuller*
 > *"The secret of change is to focus all your energy, not on fighting the old, but on building the new."
 -- Socrates*
 > *"Don’t readily ascribe to malice what can be more easily ascribed to incompetence."